"Yes I am Black, yes I am a lesbian, yes I am queer, yes I am a woman and my eyes are squarely centered on Black Liberation."

 Charlene was born and raised on the South Side of Chicago where she currently resides and continues to lead and partake in social justice movements.
 Her inspirations include a range of Black women, including her mother, Ella Baker, Cathy Cohen, Marsha P. Johnson and Barbara Ransby.
 In her free time, Charlene loves to cook and believes the best way to learn about people is through their food.

-Charlene is author of the bestselling debut book, Unapologetic: A Black, Queer and Feminist Mandate for Radical Movements.
+Charlene is author of the bestselling book, Unapologetic: A Black, Queer and Feminist Mandate for Radical Movements.